 Mostly, it made me feel unheard.
 Not validated.
 Not understood.
 Not cared about.

 I can be candid.
 I can be opinionated.
 I can be non-conforming.
 I can be ‘loud’ about whatever I want to be loud about.
 I can even be angry.
 And I most certainly can talk about and, yes, grieve for people and things cancer has stolen from me.

-I can be all these things and at the same time I can also be grateful.
+I can be and do any of these things and at the same time, be grateful.
 Very grateful.

 And so can you.